-In August 2017 our client, a mining corporation, requested we put in a proposal to manage their IT.
+In August 2017 our client, a mining corporation, requested we put in a proposal to manage their mine site IT.
 This is a project case study of what followed.

-From that proposal they engaged us to take over the management and support of their IT, Infrastructure and Telecoms from their existing provider, who didn’t meet expectations.
+From that proposal, they engaged us to take over the management and support of their IT, Infrastructure and Telecoms from their existing IT provider, who didn’t meet expectations.

 A successful medium-sized mine, our client turns over nearly one billion AUD per annum.
 At their large open-pit site they operate more than 20 different mining-specific software systems.
 Their complex network requires wide area coverage as well as multi-site connectivity.
 Smile IT quickly learned and understood the business needs and internal operations of their systems.
 This allowed us to provide reliable, solutions, a world-class first line of support and consistent uptime to their business-critical systems.